-As shown in our study, the CHF requires not only a final focusing system with an ultra-low beta at the interaction point but also a very low-emittance lattice at very high energy.
-Such optics in a storage ring with a larger momentum aperture will be the ultimate challenge for our accelerator community in the next decade.
+As shown in our study, circular Higgs factory requires not only a final focusing system with an ultra-low beta at the interaction point but also a very low-emittance lattice at very high energy.
+Such optics in a storage ring with a larger momentum aperture is feasible.